Bisphenol A (BPA)

 Sheep have also been exposed to BPA during pregnancy, and their offspring also show metabolic changes that can lead to insulin resistance, although the outcomes depended on the genetic strain of sheep (Veiga-Lopez et al. 2016).
 Curiously, these authors also found that BPA exposure prevented the adverse effects of postnatal obesity in inducing high blood pressure.
 BPA also partially reversed the effects of overfeeding.
 Note that BPA did, however, affect many genes related to obesity, blood pressure, and heart disease (Koneva et al. 2017).
 They also found that BPA enhances the development of fat cells in female offspring (Pu et al. 2017).
 BPA exposure during development also affected the growth of sheep, in the womb and post-natally: males grew slower during the early postnatal period and caught up later, while females had the opposite growth trend (Vyas et al. 2019).

 In general, exposing sheep to BPA (and other steroid chemicals) prenatally can lead to insulin resistance, higher weight and higher blood pressure (Cardoso and Padmanabhan 2018).
-These authors are now figuring out how prenatal BPA exposure causes insulin resistance in sheep; oxidative stress may be one mechanism involved (Puttabyatappa et al. 2019).
+These authors are now figuring out how prenatal BPA exposure causes insulin resistance in sheep; oxidative stress may be one mechanism involved (Puttabyatappa et al. 2019; Puttabyatappa et al. 2022).
 Impaired skeletal muscle development may be another mechanism.
 Gestational exposure to both BPA and BPS impaired skeletal muscle development in sheep.
 However, these exposures did not alter fetal muscle tissue responsiveness to insulin, suggesting that the insulin resistance in skeletal muscle caused by BPA may not occur until later in life (Jing et al. 2019).
 Prenatal BPA-treatment induces changes in gene expression in the fat tissue of adult sheep.
 These changes may contribute to the metabolic disorders seen in prenatal BPA-treated female sheep (Dou et al. 2020).

 Cow embryos exposed to low levels of BPA showed metabolic effects, even as embryos (Choi et al. 2016).